 Articles | Lung Screening

-Lung Screening for Smokers: Benefits of Early Detection
+Lung Cancer Screening for Smokers: Benefits of Early Detection

 It can be hard to ignore the reality that an average of 6 people die each day from smoking-related diseases.
 In fact, 80 percent of smokers start before they even turn 21, and lung cancer is now the third most common form of this disease for men and women alike in Singapore.
 If you’re concerned about your risk for lung cancer, low-dose computerised tomography (CT) lung screening in smokers and former smokers can detect cancerous cells early to live longer, healthier lives.